rishavjain08/mifos-gazelle/docs/VNEXT-README.md

 To access vNext services from another machine:

 1. Ensure port 80 is accessible on the deployment system
-2. Add the following hostnames to the hosts file on the desktop or latptop where your browser is running:
+2. Add the following hostnames to the hosts file on the desktop or laptop where your browser is running:

 ```
 <deployment-ip>  vnextadmin.mifos.gazelle.test elasticsearch.mifos.gazelle.test kibana.mifos.gazelle.test mongoexpress.mifos.gazelle.test kafkaconsole.mifos.gazelle.test fspiop.mifos.gazelle.test bluebank.mifos.gazelle.test greenbank.mifos.gazelle.test